 1.1.
 Performance.
 Effects must perform as expected and provide a stable experience.

-1.3.
-Visual text.
-Text must not prompt people to navigate away from the effect or off Facebook, Instagram, Messenger, or Portal.
+1.2.
+Visual text and voice intents.
+Text and voice intents must not prompt people to navigate away from the effect or off Facebook, Instagram, Messenger or Portal.

 All metadata and media uploaded or submitted with effects to Spark AR must follow the policies below.